tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

         }
     }

-### <a name="add-private-properties"></a>Adja hozzá a saját tulajdonságai
+### <a name="add-private-properties"></a>Privát tulajdonságok hozzáadása

-Adja hozzá a következő privát tulajdonságok névtérhez TermLists, osztály Program.
+Adja hozzá az alábbi privát tulajdonságokat a TermLists névtér Program osztályához.

     /// <summary>
     /// The language of the terms in the term lists.